 The second study, "Groundwater Data Acquisition in Edwards, Kinney and Val Verde Counties, Texas, 2009" was performed to assist in the further characterization of the Edwards and associated aquifers in the western part of the Plateau Region.
 The project included four general tasks: (1) review of existing aquifer evaluations, field studies and new well data, (2) performance of dye tracer tests to analyze groundwater flow direction and speed, (3) measurement of water levels in wells during two seasonal periods, and (4) review of recent water quality sampling projects.
-These two reports can be viewed on the Plateau Water Planning Group (PWPG) website.
+These two reports can be viewed at (www.ugra.org/plateau-water-planning-group).

-The Ellenburger-San Saba Aquifer was added to the previous plan as a new source.
-During this cycle of regional water planning, there was a test hole exploration, pumping test results, and water chemistry analysis which verified that this Aquifer does provide a potential source of water that can meet the supply needs of northeastern Kerr County.
+The Ellenburger-San Saba Aquifer is-was added to this Plan-the previous plan as a new source.
+During this cycle of regional water planning, Recent there was a test hole exploration, pumping test results, and water chemistry analysis which have verified that this aquifer as does provide a potential source of water to that can meet the supply needs of northeastern Kerr County.
 In 2023, the City of Kerrville assumed ownership of the new Ellenburger production well, which produced approximately 89 acre-feet.

 Over much of the Region, water levels generally fluctuate with seasonal precipitation and are highly susceptible to declines during drought conditions.
-Water levels generally recover during wet periods; however, a long-term decline is being observed in some Trinity Aquifer wells in the eastern portion of the Region where pumping is exceeding the capacity of the local Aquifer to fully recharge.
+Water levels generally recover during wet periods; however, a long-term decline is being observed in some Trinity Aquifer wells in the eastern portion of the Region where pumping is exceeding the capacity of the local aquifer to fully recharge.